-Lead by 2010 Vice President David Pierce, IEEE-USA professional activities programs support the Professional Activities Committees for Engineers (PACE), which are volunteer entities established in IEEE U.S. regional, sections, student branches, divisions, technical societies, and chapter organizations.
-IEEE-USA help coordinate this PACE Network within the U.S. and assists their efforts to help members outreach to the public, develop an awareness of professional issues, and develop their skills in such areas as job searching, communications, and project management.
+Lead by 2011 Vice President Jim Look, IEEE-USA professional activities programs support the Professional Activities Committees for Engineers (PACE), which are volunteer entities established in IEEE U.S. regional, sections, student branches, divisions, technical societies, and chapter organizations.
+IEEE-USA help coordinate this PACE Network within the U.S. and assists their efforts to help members outreach to the public, develop an awareness of professional issues, and develop skills in such areas as job searching, communications, and project management.
 PACE programs encompass meetings, conferences, competitions, networks, publications and other activities focused primarily on the non-technical aspects of technology careers.
 Key program elements include: